kainam-jg/kimball/README.md

 - **Confidence Scoring**: Multi-factor confidence calculation with optimized thresholds (90%+ accuracy)
 - **Online Learning System**: Learns from user corrections to improve accuracy over time
 - **Performance Optimization**: Intelligent caching and smart sampling for efficiency
+- **Metadata Storage**: ClickHouse `metadata.discover` table with upsert functionality
+- **Editable Names**: Both table and column names can be customized while preserving originals
+- **Bulk Table Updates**: When table name changes, ALL columns in that table are updated automatically
 - **Automated metadata discovery** and catalog generation
 - **Data quality assessment** with intelligent scoring
 - **Relationship discovery** and join candidate identification